tryigit/EsimEnable/README.md

 > [!WARNING]
-> Only Xiaomi Global devices with EID number.
-The EID number can be registered on Chinese devices, but it is a difficult process.
+> Only Xiaomi devices with EID number.
+The EID number can be registered on Chinese devices, but it is a difficult process (requires expertise).

 > [!TIP]
 > If you can't find it use **Activity Launcher**.